lzslim/BagsSignal/README.md

 - Evidence metrics.

 The signal combines creator revenue, claimable fees, trading activity, momentum, metadata quality, and creator context into a compact market read.

+## Data & AI Methodology

+BagsSignal uses periodically synced real Bags ecosystem data rather than static dashboard content.
+The current hackathon version refreshes leaderboard data every 12 hours to balance data quality, API cost, and demo stability.

+AI recommendation cards are generated from creator, token, fee, and momentum signals.
+For the demo, these insights are designed to be fast, stable, and cost-efficient while preserving the product workflow creators would use in production.
+The architecture can support scheduled LLM regeneration or on-demand AI analysis as usage grows.

 ## History